xso4/vndb-mirror/data/api-kana.md

 :   String, can be null.

 labels
 :   Array of objects, user labels assigned to this VN.
+Private labels are only
+    listed when the user is authenticated.

 labels.id
 :   Integer.